CGI for robotics: brand first, technology in the service of history

 A setup becomes a campaign - think channels before rendering

-We plan format variants before rendering: 16:9 for product pages, 4:5/1:1 for social, 9:16 for stories.
-Plus short loop clips (closing a cupboard, tipping a coffee), detail crops for retail tiles and hero-compatible stills for PR.
-All assets are consistently color-mastered and quickly adaptable - ideal for pre-launch, retailer info and always-on content.
-You can find examples of our spatial approaches in the CGI projects and in the interior visualization.
+We plan format variations before rendering: 16:9 for product pages, 4:5/1:1 for social media, and 9:16 for Stories.
+We also create short loop clips (closing a cabinet, pouring coffee), detailed crops for retail tiles, and hero-worthy stills for PR.
+All assets are color-graded consistently and can be adapted quickly—ideal for pre-launch, retailer information, and always-on content.
+You can find examples of our spatial approaches in our CGI projects and interior visualizations.